lelylan/simple-oauth2/README.md

 #### Thanks to Open Source

 Simple OAuth 2.0 come to life thanks to the work I've made in Lelylan, an open source microservices architecture for the Internet of Things.
-If this project helped you in any way, think about giving us a <a href="https://github.com/lelylan/lelylan">star on Github</a> (it will help us to reach more developers).
+If this project helped you in any way, think about giving us a <a href="https://github.com/lelylan/lelylan">star on Github</a>.

 <a href="https://github.com/lelylan/lelylan">
 <img src="https://raw.githubusercontent.com/lelylan/lelylan/master/public/logo-lelylan.png" data-canonical-src="https://raw.githubusercontent.com/lelylan/lelylan/master/public/logo-lelylan.png" width="300"/></a>